fetchai/agents-aea/docs/api/plugins/aea_ledger_solana/solana.md

               **kwargs: Any) -> Optional[JSONLike]
 ```

-Call a specified function on the ledger API.
+Call a specified function on the underlying ledger API.

+This usually takes the form of a web request to be waited synchronously.

+**Arguments**:

+- `callable_name`: the name of the API function to be called.
+- `args`: the positional arguments for the API function.
+- `raise_on_try`: whether the method will raise or log on error
+- `kwargs`: the keyword arguments for the API function.

+**Returns**:

+the ledger API response.

 <a id="plugins.aea-ledger-solana.aea_ledger_solana.solana.SolanaApi.get_transfer_transaction"></a>